clarissalabrum/math5620/homework/hw4/linearTridiag.md

 **Input:**
 * int n - the size of mesh points used in the system of equations. (number of spaces between points)
-* double[] a - array of coefficents for the general linear equation.
+* double[] a - array of coefficients for the general linear equation.

 **Output:** a two dimensional array which is storing the tridiagional matrix

 **Usage/Example:**

-To use the linearTridiag method, a call as follows is nessesary.
+To use the linearTridiag method, a call as follows is necessary.

     double[][] A = TridiagMatrix.linearTridiag(a.length, a);

-a in this case is the array of coefficients and the method returns a two demensional array that is saved to the array A.
+a in this case is the array of coefficients and the method returns a two dimensional array that is saved to the array A.

 **Implementation/Code:** The following is the code for linearTridiag